Rick Reynolds, LCSW

 Failure to throw away the key leaves me vulnerable to something I know my true self does not want.

-Feelings of guilt and shame generated by terminating the relationship create temptation to contact the affair partner to let them know how bad you feel for disrupting their life.
+Feelings of guilt and shame generated by terminating the relationship create temptation to contact the affair partner (AP) to let them know how badly you feel for disrupting their life.
 While the thought of trying to help their pain might seem noble, the basis is self-centered.
-Telling them you feel bad for hurting them only fortifies your image in their eyes and reinforces their attachment to you.
-Pretending to be the good guy may help with the guilt and shame, but does little or nothing to help your affair partner move on.
+Telling them you feel badly for hurting them only fortifies your image in their eyes and reinforces their attachment to you.
+Pretending to be the good guy may help with the guilt and shame, but it does little or nothing to help your AP move on.
 You don't need them to tell you that they're hurting any more than you need to tell them that you're hurting, because you're already aware of that reality.
 This temptation to let them know how you're doing is only a dimly veiled attempt by your other side to sabotage your recovery.

-Four years after my affair I remember telling Stephanie that I still felt bad about what I'd done to my affair partner.
-I asked what she thought about my calling her and letting her know how bad I still felt for hurting her and her family.
+Four years after my affair, I remember telling Stephanie that I still felt badly about what I'd done to my AP.
+I asked what she thought about me calling her and letting her know how badly I still felt for hurting her and her family.
 "Haven't you already done that?" she asked.
 "Why do you feel a need to do it again?"
-As I thought about it I realized that even after all those years there was a part of me still vulnerable to contacting her.
+As I thought about it, I realized that even after all those years there was a part of me that was still vulnerable to the temptation of contacting my old AP.
 I agreed with Stephanie and never made the call.

-I now realize part of my problem was a failure to forgive myself for what I'd done.
-As long as I failed to accept I was forgiven I was in danger of allowing guilt to serve as the key for unlocking that door.
+I now realize that part of my problem was a failure to forgive myself for what I'd done.
+As long as I failed to accept that I was forgiven, as long as I had that unmet need, I was in danger of allowing guilt to serve as the key for unlocking that door of communicating with her again.

 It's our inability to forgive ourselves that leaves us vulnerable.

-You don't need your affair partner to forgive you or for them to be okay with what's happened before moving on.
-You have to fully let go of that relationship to move forward.
+Wayward partners, you don't need your AP to forgive you, nor do you need them to be okay with what's happened before you move on.
+You must fully let go of that relationship to move forward.
 Circumstances have changed for you both and you each have equal opportunity to make new choices and find new beginnings.
-The temptation to tell the other party how bad you feel is especially strong if you played the role of rescuer in your extramarital relationship.
-Let go of the self-deception that tells you they can't get along without you.
+The temptation to tell the other party how badly you feel is especially strong if you played the role of rescuer in your extramarital relationship.
+It's time to let go of the self-deception that tells you they can't get along without you.

-As much as the truth hurts they will very likely do much better without you.
+As much as the truth hurts, your AP will very likely do much better without you.
+Maybe you helped for a time.
+Maybe you didn't.
+Either way, it's not your responsibility anymore.

-A technique to move beyond this temptation is to write yourself a letter from your affair partner telling you how well they've done since you've moved on.
+A technique to move beyond this temptation is to write yourself a letter as if it's from your AP telling you how well they've done since you've both moved on.
 The story you tell yourself doesn't have to be one of doom and gloom.
-It's far more likely they'll do well.
-Allow that reality to be a part of the story you tell yourself.
+It's far more likely they'll do well!
+Allow that reality to be a part of the story you tell as you write the letter.

-Eliminating the belief that maybe someday life will bring us together is critical in throwing away the key.
-If you hang on to the dream that maybe someday we'll get together you'll never fully move on.
-Tell yourself this relationship is permanently over and will never be.
+Eliminating the belief that maybe someday, "life will bring us together," is critical in throwing away the key.
+If you hang on to the dream that you might someday get back together, you'll never fully move on.
+Tell yourself this relationship is permanently over and always will be.
 The future has to be rewritten.

-Typically those in affairs create an illusion of a future together.
-That dream, of how life will be, is often the most intriguing part of the relationship.
-While things might be miserable now we imagine how wonderful it will be when our dreams all come true.
-In reality tomorrow never comes.
-Circumstances account for only 10% of happiness.
-Even if we had the life we've created in our head, it most likely wouldn't satisfy.
-If you can't do it today you certainly won't be able to do it tomorrow.
-Even worse, believing that someday you'll have the right circumstances to make you happy impedes your motivation to do the necessary work to find your own internal source of peace today.
+Typically, those in affairs create an illusion of a future together.
+That dream of how life will be is often the most intriguing part of the relationship.
+While things might be miserable now, we imagine how wonderful it will be when our dreams all come true.
+In reality, tomorrow never comes.
+Since circumstances account for only 10% of happiness, even if we had the life we've created in our head, it most likely wouldn't satisfy.
+If you can't do it today, you certainly won't be able to do it tomorrow.
+Even worse, believing that someday you'll have the right circumstances to make you happy will impede your motivation to do the necessary work to find your own internal source of peace.

 Failure to do so hinders your ability to dream and cast a new future.
 Even if your current relationship doesn't work out, the dynamics that made that relationship appealing will no longer be in place.
 Let it go.
-While it's scary letting go of that fantasy it's a must.
+While it's scary letting go of that fantasy, it's a must.
 You'll never experience new beginnings as long as you close yourself off to new possibilities by clinging to a fantasy.
-Once you accept it will never be, a whole new world opens up and self-sabotage becomes far less likely.
+Once you accept that it will never be, a whole new world will open up to you.
+Self-sabotage will become far less likely.

 "The parts of the story that remain untold